Faculty Profile

 of the Center for Social Epidemiology and Population Health (CSEPH) and is affiliated

-directs the U-M School of Public Health's Certificate Program in Public Health Genetics.
+the U-M School of Public Health's Certificate Program in Public Health Genetics.

 - PhD, Epidemiology, University of Michigan, 2011